xapple/waste_flow/README.md

 ## Installing

-`waste_flow` is a python package and hence is compatible with all operating systems: Linux, macOS and Windows.
+Since `waste_flow` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is python3 which is often installed by default.
-Simply type the following on your terminal:
+Simply type the following commands on your terminal:

     $ pip3 install --user waste_flow

-Or if you want to install it for all users of the system:
+Alternatively if you want to install it for all users of the system:

     $ sudo pip3 install waste_flow